RubenSystems/scad-lang/README.md

 Soon it will run as an executable but not yet.

-Because this is a cool language, you can also use this as a file extension: 🖥.
+Because SCaD is a cool language, you can also use this as a file extension: 🖥.

 ```
 cargo run <INPUT_NAME>.🖥️ <OUTPUT_EXE_NAME>